oljo/py3status-cmus/README.rst

 	CMUS_CMD  = "cmus-remote"
 	CMUS_ARGS = ["-Q"]

-**CMUS_ARGS** defines arguments that are forwared to cmus-remote.
+**CMUS_ARGS** defines arguments that are forwarded to cmus-remote.
-If you use different socket than default ~/.cmus/socket or you want status from remote cmus, you can specify it by using "--server" argument.
+If you use different socket than default ~/.cmus/socket or you want the status from remote cmus, you can specify the socket by using "--server" argument.

 e.g.